Graduate Diploma Law (full-time)

 Watch: The learning and teaching experience

-The full-time course is structured into two teaching blocks and covers the seven foundations of legal knowledge, as identified by the professional legal bodies.
+The course is structured into two teaching blocks and covers the seven foundations of legal knowledge, as identified by the professional legal bodies.
 An independent research project then enables you to cover another area of legal study in depth.

 Teaching block one (September-January):